Sunday, 13 July 2025

 "But Mum, I wasn't there!!"

-Not sure why I didn't go.
+I'm not sure why I wasn't at Live Aid, 40 years ago today.
 As a committed concert-goer back then, I certainly would have been up for it.
 I imagine the event must have sold out quickly before I could get hold of a ticket.

 On the day, I remember I was in my car with the radio on, and hearing the now famous announcement: "It's 12 noon in London, 7am in Philadelphia and around the world it's time for Live Aid!"